 Everything and everyone that touches these datasets can be monitored in real time with all events being captured at the dataset level.
-This includes real-time monitoring and auditing of all VSAM data set OPENs, UPDATEs, DELETES, RENAMEs, CREATES, ALTERS, RACF ALTERS, CONTROLS, UPDATES and READs.
+This includes real-time monitoring and auditing of all VSAM data set OPENs, OPEN for UPDATEs, DELETES, RENAMES, CREATES, ALTERS, RACF ALTERS, CONTROLS, UPDATES and READs.

 As with the other InfoSphere Guardium S-TAP agents on IBM System z, they filter events away from the VSAM datasets through an InfoSphere Guardium for z/OS collector to a centralized tamper proof audit trail to provide organisations with a secure audit trail of VSAM activity.
 VSAM activity and policy violations can then be reported from this audit trail.
-In addition it is also possible through the S-TAP for VSAM, to detect policy violations in real-time and block these if necessary or drive them through compliance workflows for approval if required.
+In addition it is also possible through the S-TAP for VSAM, to detect policy violations in real-time and take responsive action if necessary.